Jason Boe: Legislative career

 Boe sought a seat in the Oregon State Legislature, and in 1964 he was elected to the Oregon House of Representatives.
 He served for three consecutive terms, from 1964 to 1970.
 He was elected to the Oregon State Senate in 1970 and served there until 1980.

 In 1973 (the 57th Oregon Legislative Assembly), he broke up a coalition of conservative Democrats and Republicans to be elected Senate President.
 In the 1975 session, he was challenged by fellow Democrat Betty Roberts for the position, but prevailed, in part due to the decision of independent Charles Hanlon to join the Democratic Party and support Boe.
 Boe remained Senate President for four consecutive terms.

 From 1978 to 1979, Boe was president of the National Conference of State Legislatures.

 President Jimmy Carter appointed Boe to the Advisory Commission on Intergovernmental Relations on October 11, 1979.

 Later years

 Jason Boe retired from elective office after his 1980 failed bid for Oregon State Treasurer.
-He later owned Jason Boe & Associates, Inc., an international consulting firm that had offices in both Taiwan and Korea.
+He later owned Jason Boe & Associates, Inc., an international consulting firm that had offices in both Taiwan and Korea. he died of a heart attack in Portland Oregon on March 20, 1990 at age 61.